iltonandrew/vacinas-app/README.md

 ### `yarn start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open `exp://192.168.0.157:19000` to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+The page will also show the terminal and build logs.